2026 Machine Learning Operations (ML Ops) Graduate

 Working Schedule: Monday – Friday, 37 hours a week (8 hours Monday – Thursday, 5 hours Friday)

 Are you passionate about AI, Machine Learning and emerging technologies?
 Are you future‑thinking, innovative and able to manage technical complexity?
-Do you want to be part of a Graduate Programme that will develop and challenge you?
-If so, then look no further…
+Join our Graduate Programme to be challenged and developed.

-• Permanent role from day one – no need to apply for a roll upon programme completion!
+• Permanent role from day one – no need to apply for a role upon programme completion!

 • Exciting and innovative projects that will challenge and develop you